zhsun0357/Resonant-Scanned-LiDAR/README.md

 # Resonant-Scanned-LiDAR
-Scripts for the paper "Resonant scanning design and control for fast spatial sampling".
+Scripts for the paper "[Resonant scanning design and control for fast spatial sampling]".

 [Resonant scanning design and control for fast spatial sampling]: https://www.nature.com/articles/s41598-021-99373-y